anset/SparkDemos/SimpleKafkaStreaming/Masterclass_Lab.md

                  ./direct_kafka_wordcount.py 192.168.2.53:6667 sparkstreaming

-**Note:** Make sure that the ip address and port on the last part of this command points the Kafka broker
+**Note:** Make sure that the ip address and port on the last part of this command points the Kafka broker **Note:** Make sure that the spark-streaming-kafka version is equal to the version of spark you are using.
+In the example above, we are using spark 1.5.2 so we specify ':1.5.2' at the end of the first line.

 Once started, this script will continue to run until you press Ctrl-C. After the spark context is created, verbose logging is disabled so the real output can easily be seen: